Five steps to securing your identity infrastructure

 Block legacy authentication

-Apps using their own legacy methods to authenticate with Azure AD and access company data, pose another risk for organizations.
+Apps using their own legacy methods to authenticate with Microsoft Entra ID and access company data, pose another risk for organizations.
 Examples of apps using legacy authentication are POP3, IMAP4, or SMTP clients.
-Legacy authentication apps authenticate on behalf of the user and prevent Azure AD from doing advanced security evaluations.
-The alternative, modern authentication, will reduce your security risk, because it supports multi-factor authentication and Conditional Access.
+Legacy authentication apps authenticate on behalf of the user and prevent Microsoft Entra ID from doing advanced security evaluations.
+The alternative, modern authentication, will reduce your security risk, because it supports multifactor authentication and Conditional Access.

 We recommend the following actions:

-- Discover legacy authentication in your organization with Azure AD Sign-In logs and Log Analytic workbooks.
+- Discover legacy authentication in your organization with Microsoft Entra sign-in logs and Log Analytics workbooks.

 - Setup SharePoint Online and Exchange Online to use modern authentication.

-- If you have Azure AD Premium licenses, use Conditional Access policies to block legacy authentication.
-For Azure AD free tier, use Azure AD Security Defaults.
+- If you have Microsoft Entra ID P1 or P2 licenses, use Conditional Access policies to block legacy authentication.
+For Microsoft Entra ID Free tier, use Microsoft Entra Security Defaults.

 - Block legacy authentication if you use AD FS.